 - Prevention is a rational and strategic choice

-- Citizen participation, especially youth participation, must be a fundamental right
+- Citizen participation, especially youth participation, must be a fundamental principle

 - Women’s rights and sexual equality must be constantly promoted